MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-upsert-insert-update-record.md

 > [!NOTE]
 > While you can use primary key values with `Upsert`, it is generally expected that you will be using alternate keys because the common use case is data integration scenarios.
 More information: [Use an alternate key to reference a record](use-alternate-key-reference-record.md)

 <a name="BKMK_upsert"></a>

 ## Understanding the Upsert process

 `Upsert` messages are processed on the server.
 The SDK for .NET classes are proxies for server-side objects.
 Therefore, the following explaination uses the SDK for .NET classes to describe how an <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest> instance is processed what is returned by the <xref:Microsoft.Xrm.Sdk.Messages.UpsertResponse> instance.

-> [!IMPORTANT]
-> Even if you are using Web API, it is important to understand this process.
-For more information, see [Using Web API](#using-web-api) below.

-The following steps describe the processing logic when an <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest> is received:
+The following steps describe the processing logic on the server when an <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest> is received:

-1. Send an <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest> instance with the <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest.Target?text=Target Property> set with the <xref:Microsoft.Xrm.Sdk.Entity> instance containing the data for a `Create` or `Update` operation.
+1. The <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest> instance arrives with the <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest.Target?text=Target Property> set with an <xref:Microsoft.Xrm.Sdk.Entity> instance containing the data for a `Create` or `Update` operation.
    - The <xref:Microsoft.Xrm.Sdk.Entity> instance will typically have the <xref:Microsoft.Xrm.Sdk.Entity.KeyAttributes?text=Entity.KeyAttributes Property> set with values used to identify the record using alternate keys.
-1. Dataverse will look up the record using the <xref:Microsoft.Xrm.Sdk.Entity.KeyAttributes?text=Entity.KeyAttributes Property> or the primary key value of the <xref:Microsoft.Xrm.Sdk.Entity> instance set to the <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest.Target> property.
+1. If it exists, Dataverse will try to look up the record using the <xref:Microsoft.Xrm.Sdk.Entity.Id?text=Entity.Id> property of the <xref:Microsoft.Xrm.Sdk.Entity> instance instance set to the <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest.Target> property.
+Otherwise it will use the alternate key values from the <xref:Microsoft.Xrm.Sdk.Entity.KeyAttributes?text=Entity.KeyAttributes Property>.
 1. **If the record exists:**
    1. Set the `Target` <xref:Microsoft.Xrm.Sdk.Entity.Id?text=Entity.Id> with the Id of the found record.
    1. Remove any data from the `Target` <xref:Microsoft.Xrm.Sdk.Entity.Attributes?text=Entity.Attributes> collection that match the alternate keys set in the `Target`.